Coco Gauff plays a stress-free match at the US Open to beat Magdalena Frech and reach the 4th round

 With her work-in-progress serve looking the best it has so far in this trip to Flushing Meadows, the No. 3-seeded Gauff turned in by far her most solid — and stress-free — performance Saturday, defeating No. 28 Magdalena Frech of Poland 6-3, 6-1 to reach the fourth round of a tournament she won in 2023.

+“It's been like an emotional week … but I think I needed those tough moments to move forward,” said Gauff, who will face four-time major champion Naomi Osaka or No. 15 Daria Kasatkina on Monday for a berth in the quarterfinals.
+“I was putting too much pressure on myself.”

-After two difficult wins under the lights at night in Arthur Ashe Stadium, Gauff got the schedule started with an 11:30 a.m. match time.
+After two difficult wins under the lights at night in Arthur Ashe Stadium, Gauff got the schedule started with an 11:30 a.m. match.
 With shade covering nearly half of the blue court on a cloudless morning, there were none of the tears or struggles that marked her earlier appearances.

+“It was kind of hard to see the ball,” Gauff said, “but overall, I'm happy with the way I played.”

 In both of her earlier outings, against Ajla Tomljanovic on Tuesday and Donna Vekic on Thursday, Gauff fell behind 2-0.
 Against Frech, the 21-year-old from Florida went up 3-0, before running into a hint of trouble: Gauff slapped a second serve into the net to double-fault and get broken, getting Frech within 3-2, and soon it was 3-all after 26 minutes.